Apple Varieties: A Small Selection

 GOLDEN RUSSET: DESSERT, CULINARY, CIDER Rich, sweet, aromatic, gently tart, and so pretty, this may be the all-time most popular of American russets.
 Originated in the 1700’s, known to George Washington and his fellow citizens, by the late 19th century Golden Russets traveled from Northeastern growers to the South, the Northwest, and abroad.
 It was justly prized for eating raw, cooking, cellar-keeping, and making hard cider.
 Fermented for FH ciders, it makes a versatile base, rich in basic flavor elements.
 Golden Russet quietly ensures that many of our cider blends will outclass the sum of their parts.
 Flavor: Sweet, fruity, aromatic Flesh: Grainy, yellow, firm Appearance: Golden with orange blush, fully russeted, mid-size (2-1/4″ to 2-3/4″.)
 Harvest: Mid-October Peak Quality: October-February

 WICKSON: DESSERT, CULINARY, CIDER This lovely little apple is tart and aromatic, with unique herbal and spicy flavors.
 Wickson was first developed in the 1800s for (hard) cidermaking, and named for a distinguished California pomologist of the day.
 Though it tastes delightful, its small size meant that few commercial growers would plant it.
 Wickson is an accidental taste treat, and beautiful in a fruit bowl.
 Fun to bake, too.
 Wickson also ferments into a supremely useful, super-acid cider which might cause internal injury if drunk by itself.
 A little Wickson brings aromatic sharpness to FH blended ciders.
-When the FH cider crew taste through the pre-blend elements, we can see the Wickson samples coming: the juice loses color during fermentation.
-A Wickson sample looks like water amongst the shades of gold in other flasks, but it ain’t water.
+When the FH cider crew taste through the pre-blend elements, we can see the Wickson samples coming: a Wickson sample looks like water amongst the shades of gold in other flasks, but it ain’t water.
 Flavor: Extra tart, aromatic, with herbal and spicy qualities.
 Flesh: Fine-grained, crisp, white, juicy.
 Appearance: Brilliant red over yellow, smooth, tiny (1-1/4″ to 1-3/4″) Harvest: Early October Peak Quality: October-December

 ASHMEAD’S KERNEL: DESSERT, CULINARY, CIDER Its vigorous sweet-tart spicy flavor made this old English favorite a celebrated name.
 Three centuries ago a certain Dr. Ashmead raised it from seed in his orchard near Gloucester.
 It went on to win many taste competitions, including several at the Royal Horticultural Society, and was first introduced to North America in the early 1700s.
 We find our Ashmeads “cross over” brilliantly into fermented cidermaking.
 When we have enough, an Ashmeads fermentation batch will give vivid acidity and mad rich florals to FHC blends.
 Once in a great while we can make a single-variety Ashmead’s cider, something nobody else seems to have done but oh, it’s a delicious trip to that fine line between pleasure and pain.
 Sounds silly till you try it, which at the moment nobody can do.
 Flavor: Strong, spicy, tart with sweet note Flesh: Grainy, crisp, yellowish Appearance: Copper-reddish gold, with variable russeting; mid-size (2-1/4 to 2-3/4²) Harvest: Mid October Peak Quality: October-December